Purchase agreement comparison

 Do not assume one builder's contract is inherently safer.

-Both builders use similar clause types.
-The differences are in specific language and implementation.
+Both contracts contain similar clause types.
+The differences appear in specific language and implementation.
 An independent contract review can identify the specific risks in whichever agreement you are considering.

 Have a D.R.
 Horton or Landsea Homes contract?